Charlie Clouser

-Life and career
+Early life

+Clouser was born in Hanover, New Hampshire; his father, K. Danner Clouser (1930–2000), was a professor at Dartmouth College and Pennsylvania State University.
+He attended Middletown High School in Pennsylvania and graduated from Hanover High School in 1981.
+He is also a graduate of Hampshire College in Amherst, Massachusetts; he earned a degree in electronic music in 1985.

+Career

 Clouser plays keyboard, synthesizer, theremin, and drums.
 He also does music programming, engineering, and mixing.
 He co-worked with Trent Reznor of Nine Inch Nails (1994–2000) for several projects.
 Before he worked with Nine Inch Nails, he was in the alternative band Burning Retna with former L.A.
 Guns guitarist Mick Cripps and fellow Nothing Records employee Sean Beavan.
 Clouser also was a member of the band 9 Ways to Sunday, which released a self-titled album in 1990.
 Clouser has remixed artists such as Nine Inch Nails, Marilyn Manson, White Zombie, Rammstein and Meat Beat Manifesto.

 In 2004, Clouser produced the Helmet album Size Matters.
 Consisting mainly of collaborations between Clouser and Page Hamilton, it was intended to be a Hamilton solo album.
-The first release from the collaboration, known as Throwing Punches, appeared on a soundtrack in 2003 for the film Underworld, and was credited as a Hamilton track.
+The first release from the collaboration, known as "Throwing Punches", appeared on a soundtrack in 2003 for the film Underworld, and was credited as a Hamilton track.
 Clouser created one of FirstCom music's master series discs, only sold for commercial use, in the late 1990s.

-Two songs programmed by Clouser were nominated for Grammy Awards in 1997: White Zombie's "I'm Your Boogie Man" and Rob Zombie and Alice Cooper's "Hands of Death (Burn Baby Burn)," the latter of which Clouser also co-wrote and mixed.
+Two songs programmed by Clouser were nominated for Grammy Awards in 1997: White Zombie's "I'm Your Boogie Man" and Rob Zombie and Alice Cooper's "Hands of Death (Burn Baby Burn)", the latter of which Clouser also co-wrote and mixed.